 Aside from some recent venerable projects, local outlets have for too long failed to capture the struggles and inequities experienced by drug users.
 Most attempts to do so manifest in cold, ill-informed reporting.

 My goal as a journalist and recovering addict is to change that.
-And this new venture encapsulates a radical, advocacy-based approach to journalism that's driven by the principles of harm reduction.
+And this newsletter encapsulates a radical, advocacy-based approach to journalism that's driven by the principles of harm reduction.

 For some background, I'm a Pittsburgh native and award-winning journalist who moved to Baltimore in 2023 to write independently.
 My work can also be found in the Baltimore Beat, a local nonprofit news outlet, and Filter, a nonprofit harm reduction magazine.